Cycas thouarsii

 Cycas thouarsii, the Madagascar cycad, is an evergreen arborescent cycad in the genus Cycas.
-It is named after a French botanist Louis-Marie Aubert du Petit-Thouars (1758—1831).
+It is named after the French botanist Louis-Marie Aubert du Petit-Thouars (1758—1831).

 Description

 The stem of this cycad resembles that of a palm, and grows 4–10 meters tall and up to 45 cm in diameter.
 The large photosynthetic leaves have spiral arrangement on the stem and are interspersed with many brown, hairy, triangular scale-like leaves.
 The photosynthetic leaves are pinnate, dark-green, somewhat glossy, and usually 150—300 centimeters long, with 60-120 leaflets per side.
 The leaflets are c.
 17 cm long, lanceolate, with a slightly bent margin, and a midrib that is more prominent on the paler lower surface.
 The leaf-stalk is 40–50 cm long, and has two rows of spines along almost its whole length.
 The emerging leaves are hairy and show involute vernation; and the young leaves have a distinct bluish tint, which distinguishes it from its relatives C. rumphii and C. circinalis.
 The pollen cone is spindle-shaped, 30–60 cm high and 10–15 cm in diameter, and varies in color from orange to pale brown.
 The pollen cone scales have a sharp apical spine.
 The ovulate cones are composed of overlapping, yellow, hairy megasporophylls, each 29—32 centimeters long, with 5-13 marginal teeth per side, and bearing 4-10 ovules along their edges.
 The seeds are ovoid, 50—60 millimeters in size with a red-brown fleshy seed coat, and a spongy endocarp.
 This spongy endocarp is characteristic of this species, and allows the seeds to float.